 Pregnant Arizona woman shot while sleeping, baby survives

-TUCSON, Ariz. – Authorities in southern Arizona say a pregnant woman was shot and killed in her sleep when someone opened fire on her home, but doctors were able to save her baby.
+TUCSON, Ariz. – Authorities in southern Arizona say a pregnant woman was shot and killed in her sleep when someone opened fire on her home, but doctors were able to deliver her baby.

 The Tucson Police Department said in a news release that several others in the home were asleep when they awoke around 4:30 a.m.
 Saturday to the sounds of 19-year-old Jasmine Vega screaming.